Imran4424/Machine-Learning-Models/README.md

 **Mathematical representation of Logistic Regression Model**

-For single independent variable using P for probability
+For a single independent variable using P for probability

 $$
 \boldsymbol{ P = \frac{1}{1 + e^{-\beta_0 + \beta_1 x}} + \epsilon}